Baseflow/flutter-geolocator/README.md

 ## Want to contribute

-I you would like to contribute to the plugin (e.g. by improving the documentation, solving a bug or adding a cool new feature), please carefully review our [contribution guide](CONTRIBUTING.md) and send us your [pull request](https://github.com/BaseflowIT/flutter-geolocator/pulls).
+If you would like to contribute to the plugin (e.g. by improving the documentation, solving a bug or adding a cool new feature), please carefully review our [contribution guide](CONTRIBUTING.md) and send us your [pull request](https://github.com/BaseflowIT/flutter-geolocator/pulls).

 ## Author